 What is Equity?

 What is “equity” and how is it different from “diversity”?
 Equity refers to achieving parity in student educational outcomes, regardless of race and ethnicity.
 It moves beyond issues of access and places success outcomes for students of color at center focus.
-We at the Center for Urban Education focus our equity efforts specifically on race and ethnicity in light of the historical marginalization of some racial and ethic groups in American education.
+We at the Center for Urban Education focus our equity efforts specifically on race and ethnicity in light of the historical marginalization of some racial and ethnic groups in American education.

 How to Achieve Student Success